Vishal-byte16/PDF-MERGER/Readme.md

 # 🧾 PDF Merger Tool

-A beginner-friendly Python script that merges all PDFs in a folder into one.
+A beginner-friendly Python script that merges all seperate PDFs into one pdf.

 ## 🛠 How to Use
 1. Place your PDF files in the `pdfs_to_merge/` folder.